ericbn/imha/README.md

 imha is constrained to not use numpy and keep dependencies to a minimum.
-This keeps the package simpler and also easier to be installed on limited environments. imha also offers more customization for parametrizing the hash computation and a better engineered hash representation that can be easily converted to different types and representations.
+This keeps the package simpler and also easier to be installed on limited environments. imha also offers:
+* more customization for parametrizing the hash computation,
+* a better engineered hash representation that can be easily converted to different types and representations
+* and a command line interface.

 Usage
 -----